 Options include private accommodation and Iscte Hall of Residence.
 The Professor José Pinto Peixoto University Hall of Residence at Iscte meets some of the accommodation needs of its exchange students and Professors.
 It is situated off-campus.

-Students must start searching for options for accommodation as soon as possible after the are accepted to the programme, as housing can be difficult to find in Lisbon.
+Students must start searching for options for accommodation as soon as possible after they are accepted to the programme, as housing can be difficult to find in Lisbon.

 Insurance